Winter Wellbeing – be a good winter neighbour

 - Bins not put out on collection days.

-More information and advice about the care and support available for adults in Cheshire East can be found by visiting the Live Well pages and clicking on the associated tab.
+More information and advice about the care and support available for adults in Cheshire East can be found by visiting our Live Well section.
 The resource directory will also help you find support in your local area.

 For concerns about the welfare or safety of an adult, call 0300 123 5010 (8.30am to 5pm Monday to Thursday and 8.30am to 4.30pm on Fridays) or call 0300 123 5022 at all other times, including bank holidays.

-Advice can also be found on the council’s Facebook page and on Twitter at: @CheshireEast
+For further winter-related advice, visit our winter wellbeing section.
+Advice can also be found on our Facebook and Twitter page.

-Residents can help friends and neighbours, who do not have internet access, by downloading and printing off information from the website and giving it to them.
+Please help friends and neighbours, who do not have internet access, by downloading and printing off information from our website and giving it to them.